clivelo/clivelo.github.io/_posts/2023-01-02-the-four-principles-of-oop-in-python.md

 However, Python does not support method overloading.
 There is a way around it though, but it is not the same as other languages such as Java or C++.
 We shall first look at how method overloading is done in Java to understand its concept, then we will look at how we can partially get around it in Python.

 Here, we see that we have three methods all named `add`, but they all have different arguments.
-The first method takes in *two integers* as arguments, the second method takes in *three integers* arguments, and the third method takes in *two doubles* as arguments.
+The first method takes in *two integers* as arguments, the second method takes in *three integers* as arguments, and the third method takes in *two doubles* as arguments.
 When calling the `add` method, depending on the arguments passed, it will call a specific method matching the argument specifications.

 ```java
 public class overloading {